 Attorney Carl M. Knapp is an experienced family law attorney who handles cases involving child support, spousal support, divorce, alimony, property division, pre-nuptial agreements, custody, adoptions, name changes, and protection from abuse (PFA).
-Attorney Knapp represents clients in the Courts of Montgomery County, Bucks County, Delaware County and Chester County.
+Attorney Knapp represents clients in the Courts of Montgomery County, Bucks County and Delaware County.
 He has over 20 years of experience helping clients with their family law issues.
 He understands the pressures on families today, especially if the parties are separated.
 He can draw upon his years of experience litigating family law cases to advise clients on the best course of action for their specific situation.
 Having worked in the legal system for over 20 years, he knows that litigation is not always the right answer.
 It is expensive and emotionally draining.
 He can work with you to get an agreement that benefits both sides.
 If an agreement cannot be reached, then “going to court” maybe the only way to get a case resolved.
-Carl Knapp has litigated hundreds of family law cases, so if your case needs to be litigated, you can be confident that you will have excellent representation.
+Carl Knapp has litigated hundreds of family law cases in Montgomery County and the surrounding areas, so if your case needs to be litigated, you can be confident that you will have excellent representation.

 Are You Entitled to Child Support?: In order to be entitled to collect child support, you must be the parent that has custody of the children for fifty percent (50%) or more of the time.
 This percentage is determined to calculating the number of overnights that a child stays with a parent.
 If parents share custody equally (50/50), a support order may be entered against the party that has the greater income.
 If the parties have incomes that are similar, there may be no support awarded to either.